israelias/resume-ux/README.md

 - Contribution Footprint `==` Content

-  - [ ] Whenever there is a dearth of content, show stats.
+  - [ ] Find a way to showcase stats as content.
-  - [ ] As gathered from User Research, it's all about activity; so show it.
+  - [ ] As gathered from [User Research](#11-research), it's all about activity; so show it.
-  - [ ] We all know the owner is always 'committing', posting on Slack, working towards a Milestone project, or deep in a module.
-    - Find a way to represent this in the website!
+  - [ ] Find a way of representing the owner's development and in-progress contribution in lieu of "finished" portfolio pieces.
-  - [ ] The website should never "go to sleep" or get buried under no activity
+  - [ ] The website should never "go to sleep" or get buried under no activity.
+Similar to time-stamped entries, establish a manner of communicating states -- current, previous, future -- to vistors.
-  - [ ] Take advantage of leaving easter eggs to attract return visits.
-    - Think of them like designed error messages.

 ### 2.2 Functional Requirements